-- 1. Proudly keeping everyone in the agency employed during the pandemic - 2.
-Winner of the PRINZ Public Relations Agency of the Year - 3.
-Gained more sustainability work from new and existing clients - 4.
-Won exciting new project work and new retainer clients - 5.
-Introduced flexible working policy - 6.
+1. Proudly keeping everyone in the agency employed during the pandemic

+- 2. Winner of the PRINZ Public Relations Agency of the Year - 3.
+Gained more sustainability work from new and existing clients

+4. Won exciting new project work and new retainer clients

+- 5. Introduced flexible working policy - 6.
 Introduced the Duvet Day for our employees - 7.
-Recruited Account Executive Grace Ballinger and Rosie Stevens as Office Manager and Personal Assistant to the Managing Director - 8.
-Celebrated the arrival of our colleague Anita Sauaga-Singh's baby - 9.
-Supported each other through a year of uncertainties, triumphs and challenges - 10.
-We made it through the year more or less unscathed.
+Recruited Account Executive Grace Ballinger and Rosie Stevens as Office Manager and Personal Assistant to the Managing Director

+8. Celebrated the arrival of our colleague Anita Sauaga-Singh's baby

+9. Supported each other through a year of uncertainties, triumphs and challenges10.
+We made it through the year more or less

+10. We made it through the year more or le unscathed.
 Whew!!